jaredjbeck/jaredjbeck.github.io/echinacea-project.md

 <img style="padding: 0 15px; float: right;" src="https://jaredjbeck.github.io/images/jbFire2021b.jpg"  align="right" width="200"> I am currently a Postdoctoral Research Scientist at the Chicago Botanic Garden studying how fire influences plant reproduction and population dynamics in remnant prairies.
 For this research, I am collaborating Dr. Stuart Wagenius and the [Echinacea Project](http://echinaceaproject.org/) to build on our previous work illustrating how fire synchronizes flowering and promotes successful reproduction in the pale-leaved purple coneflower (*Echinacea angustifolia*).

-Here is a [video](https://www.youtube.com/watch?v=oeLBeCKDbjo) describing this research project made by Alex, a middle school teacher and RET with the Echinacea Project.
+Here is a [video](https://www.youtube.com/watch?v=oeLBeCKDbjo) describing this research project made by Alex W., a middle school teacher and RET with the Echinacea Project.

 #### Fire promotes successful reproduction in *Echinacea angusitifolia*, a widespread but declining plant species